Seuntjie900/Gambler.Bot.Strategies/README.md

-A summary of stuff that doormat.bot should be capable of when finished
+A summary of stuff that Gambler.Bot.AutoBet should be capable of when finished

 - .net standard library to allow cross platform betting.
 - Multi game support.
 The strategy and site interfaces (and programmer modes) were designed to handle multiple games, not just dice anymore.